Skip to main content

 In addition to a stipend, Fellows receive:

-• Mentorship from the NC State Entrepreneurship team, including monthly meetups and workshops, focused on building your entrepreneurial skills
+• Mentorship from the NC State Innovation and Entrepreneurship team, including monthly meetups and workshops, focused on building your entrepreneurial skills

 • Continued access to NC State startup spaces, like the Entrepreneurship Garage, and valuable resources, such as NCSU Libraries, to provide work and prototyping spaces at no cost.